 Visit Staffa Because It’s “Oh So” Epic

-Confession: I’m a bit of a princess.
+Confession: I’m a bit of a princess and when I chose to visit Staffa, I was challenged.
 Sure, I slept in a tent for two weeks in Canada and lived without running water on Utklippan, but I’m still a sucker for fancy steak dinners and Jimmy Choo sunglasses.
 And let’s face it.
 I don’t like feeling sweaty, sleeping late is an ideal situation for me, random gifts make me smile til my dimples hurt, and the thought of not dyeing my hair terrifies me.
 I guess it’s not surprising that travel pushes my boundaries in more ways than one.
 Visiting Staffa definitely pushed my boundaries.
 A loooooooot.

 So what’s the deal with Staffa?
 Why did a 3 hour round trip to this tiny Scottish island test me and my push limitations to their core?
 To put it bluntly: lots of rain, lots of relentless waves, and lots of mud.
 I don’t remember the last time my boots were so slick.